pratikshavanjare/Networking-1/journal/week4.md

 - **Supports RIPv1 & RIPv2:**
 “RIPv1 is classful; RIPv2 supports subnet masks and is classless.”

+### RIP Timers

+- **Update Timer – 30 sec**

+   Every 30 seconds, RIP sends its full routing table to all neighbors.

+- **Invalid Timer – 180 sec**

+   If no update is received for 180 seconds, the route is marked as invalid — basically, not trusted.

+- **Holddown Timer – 180 sec**

+  When a route fails, the router waits 180 seconds before accepting any new information about that route to avoid false updates.

+- **Flush Timer – 240 sec**

+ After 240 seconds, the unreachable route is completely removed from the routing table.

+ ### Limitations

+- It doesn’t consider bandwidth or delay.
+- Older version doesn’t support subnet masks.
+- Every 30 sec, full table broadcast causes extra traffic.
+- Sending full routing tables regularly consumes bandwidth.
+- Anything beyond 15 hops is unreachable.

+### Solutions

+- **Split Horizon:** Don’t send routes back where they came from.
+- **Route Poisoning:** Mark failed routes as 16 (unreachable).
+- **Poison Reverse:** Send back failed route with metric 16 to confirm failure.
+- **Hold-down Timer:** Wait before accepting new route info to avoid wrong updates.

 ###  Troubleshooting Tips
 - Check network connectivity (`ping`, `tracert`)
 - Verify RIP configuration (correct network statements)
 - Ensure no route loops exist
 - Use `show ip route` and `debug ip rip` (in Cisco devices) for diagnosis

 ---